sure-start-ni-evaluation/ssni-hbs-example-data/README.md

 Just grab the example data from the folder.
 If you want to remake the data, run the R scripts.

+R scripts starting with `makeFile` shows the underlying code used to make the example data.

+Documentation on what the variable are supposed to be are in the `docs` folder.

 ## Contact